Nature Park Projects

 Successful completion!

 At the end of 2020, the INTERREG project "Diverse life on our mountain rivers" will also come to an end.
-We celebrate this special event, not as planned with a closing event, but with a specially produced video, which highlights the main aspects of the project.
+We are celebrating this special event, not as planned with a closing event, but with a specially produced video that highlights the key aspects of the project.

 learn more